mongodb/specifications/source/crud/bulk-write.md

 The Command Batching [Total Message Size](#total-message-size) section uses a 1000 byte overhead allowance to approximate the number of non-`bulkWrite`-specific bytes contained in an `OP_MSG` sent for a `bulkWrite` batch.
-This number was determined by constructing `OP_MSG`s with various fields attached to the command, including `startTransaction`, `autocommit`, and `apiVersion`.
+This number was determined by constructing `OP_MSG` messages with various fields attached to the command, including `startTransaction`, `autocommit`, and `apiVersion`.
 Additional room was allocated to allow for future additions to the `OP_MSG` structure or the introduction of new command-agnostic fields.

 Drivers are required to use this value even if they are capable of determining the exact size of the message prior to batch-splitting to standardize implementations across drivers and simplify